Skip to content

 Section titled “Immediate and Late Phases of Type I Allergy”

-Immediate phase (within approximately 15 minutes after antigen exposure): When allergens reaching the conjunctiva cross-link with IgE antibodies on the surface of sensitized conjunctival mast cells, the mast cells undergo degranulation, releasing chemical mediators such as histamine, tryptase, leukotrienes, and prostaglandins all at once10, 11).
-The released histamine acts via H₁ receptors to cause capillary dilation, increased vascular permeability, sensory nerve stimulation, and increased mucus secretion, manifesting as ocular itching, conjunctival hyperemia, conjunctival edema, and tearing.
+Immediate phase (within about 15 minutes after antigen exposure): When allergens reaching the conjunctiva cross-link with IgE antibodies on the surface of sensitized conjunctival mast cells, the mast cells degranulate, releasing chemical mediators such as histamine, tryptase, leukotrienes, and prostaglandins all at once 10, 11).
+Released histamine acts via H₁ receptors to cause capillary dilation, increased vascular permeability, sensory nerve stimulation, and increased mucus secretion, manifesting as ocular itching, conjunctival hyperemia, conjunctival edema, and tearing.

-Late phase (several hours later): Expression of cytokines (IL-4, IL-5, IL-13, etc.) and adhesion molecules (ICAM-1, VCAM-1, etc.) leads to infiltration of eosinophils, neutrophils, lymphocytes, and basophils into the local conjunctival tissue10, 11).
-Tissue-damaging proteins released from eosinophils, such as major basic protein (MBP) and eosinophil cationic protein (ECP), damage the corneal and conjunctival epithelium, causing corneal lesions such as superficial punctate keratitis, persistent corneal epithelial defects, and shield ulcers14).
+Late phase (several hours later): Cytokines (IL-4, IL-5, IL-13, etc.) and adhesion molecules (ICAM-1, VCAM-1, etc.) are expressed, leading to infiltration of eosinophils, neutrophils, lymphocytes, and basophils into the conjunctival tissue 10, 11).
+Tissue-damaging proteins released from eosinophils, such as major basic protein (MBP) and eosinophil cationic protein (ECP), damage the corneal and conjunctival epithelium, causing corneal lesions such as punctate keratitis, persistent corneal epithelial defects, and shield ulcers 14).

-Th2 Cells and the Special Pathophysiology of VKC and AKC
+Th2 Cells and Special Pathophysiology of VKC and AKC

-Section titled “Th2 Cells and the Special Pathophysiology of VKC and AKC”
+Section titled “Th2 Cells and Special Pathophysiology of VKC and AKC”

-While mild SAC/PAC are primarily based on the type I immediate phase, in vernal keratoconjunctivitis and atopic keratoconjunctivitis, Th2 cells (type 2 helper T cells) play a central role in pathogenesis1, 13).
-In animal models, type I allergic reactions alone do not induce strong conjunctival eosinophil infiltration; marked eosinophil infiltration is only induced when Th2 cells are involved.
-Histopathology of giant papillae in VKC shows eosinophil infiltration, fibroblast proliferation, extracellular matrix deposition, and numerous infiltrating T cells.
-Tear fluid eosinophil count has been reported to correlate with the severity of corneal damage13).
+While mild SAC/PAC primarily involve the immediate phase of type I allergy, in vernal keratoconjunctivitis and atopic keratoconjunctivitis, Th2 cells (type 2 helper T cells) play a central role in pathogenesis 1, 13).
+In animal models, strong conjunctival eosinophil infiltration is not induced by type I allergic reactions alone; it is only induced when Th2 cells are involved.
+Histopathology of giant papillae in vernal keratoconjunctivitis shows eosinophil infiltration, fibroblast proliferation, extracellular matrix deposition, and numerous T cell infiltrates.
+Tear eosinophil counts have been reported to correlate with the severity of corneal damage 13).

 In the conjunctival tissue of AKC, in addition to type I hypersensitivity, type IV (delayed-type) hypersensitivity characterized by infiltration of T cells, macrophages, and dendritic cells is also involved.
-Histological features include goblet cell proliferation, eosinophil and mast cell infiltration into the epithelium, and mononuclear cell infiltration of the substantia propria; decreased corneal sensation and reduced conjunctival goblet cell density have also been reported5, 14).
+Histological features include goblet cell proliferation, eosinophil and mast cell infiltration into the epithelium, and mononuclear cell infiltration in the lamina propria.
+Decreased corneal sensitivity and reduced conjunctival goblet cell density have also been reported5, 14).

-Cedar pollen has a large particle diameter and cannot directly pass through the conjunctival epithelium.
-However, when pollen absorbs tear fluid and ruptures (hatches out), antigen proteins (Cry j 1, Cry j 2, etc.) are eluted, pass through the conjunctival epithelium, reach deep mast cells, and initiate the allergic reaction.
-The reason artificial tears are effective for prevention through tear dilution and pollen washout is due to this mechanism.
+Japanese cedar pollen has a large particle size and cannot directly pass through the conjunctival epithelium.
+However, when pollen absorbs moisture from tears and bursts (hatch-out), antigen proteins (Cry j 1, Cry j 2, etc.) are eluted, pass through the conjunctival epithelium, reach deep mast cells, and initiate an allergic reaction.
+This mechanism explains why diluting tears and washing away pollen with artificial tears is effective for prevention.

-The involvement of type I allergy in GPC is not always clear, and the main causes are thought to be repeated mechanical stimulation from contact lenses, their deposits, or exposed sutures, as well as immune reactions to lens materials and deposited proteins1).
-Although infiltration of eosinophils, mast cells, and basophils is observed in the conjunctival tissue, the rates of serum antigen-specific IgE antibody positivity and eosinophil positivity are lower than in other disease types1).
+The involvement of type I allergy in GPC is not always clear; it is thought to be primarily caused by repeated mechanical irritation from contact lenses, their deposits, or exposed sutures, as well as immune reactions to lens materials and deposited proteins1).
+Infiltration of eosinophils, mast cells, and basophils is observed in conjunctival tissue, but the rates of serum antigen-specific IgE antibody positivity and eosinophil positivity are lower than in other disease types1).

 The pathogenesis of ocular complications characteristic of AKC is summarized as follows5, 12).